azhuchkov/tgbounce/README.md

 ```

 ### Buttons handling
+To click automatically on button "Yes" attached to special messages from a particular user,
-To click automatically on buttons, use the following config:
+use the following config:
 ```json
 {
   "bounces": [